 - Energy delivered to the vehicle: measured in kWh and cumulative over the session

-- Initial and current vehicle state of charge (SOC), and time to 80% SOC
+- Initial and current vehicle state of charge (SOC), and time to 80% SOC3

-Tip: EVs typically accept reduced charging levels as a battery charges, often at around 80%.
+Tip: EVs typically accept reduced charging levels as a battery charges, often slowing at around 80%.
 This means that the charging speed may slow down toward the end of your session.

-When the charge is completed and the vehicle unplugged, your receipt will be sent as a text if you provided your phone number at the beginning of the session.
+When the charge is complete and the vehicle unplugged, your receipt will be sent as a text if you provided your phone number at the beginning of the session.
 This is in addition to your receipt shown on the charger screen.

 What does "state of charge" mean?

-State of charge, or SOC, indicates how “full” your vehicle’s battery is at a given time.
+State of charge, or SOC, , indicates how “full” your EV’s battery is.
 When charging begins, most EVs send the charger an initial SOC, which is displayed on the charger screen.
-As the SOC increases, this is also displayed on the charger screen, if available, so you can easily track your vehicle’s charging progress.
+If available, the SOC will be updated as your car charges, though some EVs are not capable of sending our chargers this information.

-If provided by the vehicle, our chargers will also display the time to reach 80% SOC, if your car transmits that information.
+Our chargers will also display the time it takes to reach 80% SOC, if your car transmits that information.
 EVs slow their charging rate as the battery approaches a full charge, which typically occurs around 80%.
 The SOC that this occurs at is often referred to as “bulk charge.”
-Vehicles will continue charging to 100%, though at a slower rate designed to preserve battery longevity.
+Vehicles will continue charging to 100% at this slower rate to preserve your battery life.

 How do I stop the charging session?

-Tip: If you do not want to start a charging session, but have already plugged in, it might be necessary to press ‘Cancel’ on the charger screen to release the connector from your vehicle.
+Tip: If you do not want to start a charging session, but have already plugged in, you might need to press “Cancel” on the charger screen to release the connector from your vehicle.

-Tip: Depending on the vehicle, you may also need to unlock your vehicle to remove the connector.
+Tip: Depending on your vehicle model, you may also need to unlock your car to remove the connector.

 What should I do if I get a charging error?

-If prompted on the charger screen, please unplug the connector from your vehicle and start as new session by plugging in again.
+The screen may ask you to unplug the connector from your vehicle and start a new session by plugging it in again.
 You will need to resubmit payment to begin a new session.
-If charging is still not successful, please move to a nearby charger at that location if it is available.
-Or contact the Electrify America Customer Assistance team is also here to help 24 hours a day, 7 days a week.
+If it’s still not working, please move to a nearby charger at that location if one is available.
+The Electrify America Customer Assistance team is also here to help 24 hours a day, 7 days a week.
 Dial the toll-free number at 1-833-632-2778.